MatayoBweta/three_rp_planning/README.md

 **Outputs**: In the theory of change, the output refers to the specific, measurable actions or changes that occur because of a program or intervention.
 These outputs are usually intermediate steps that lead to the desired long-term outcome or impact.
 For example, an educational program designed to improve literacy rates among students may have outputs such as an increased number of students attending classes, improved reading scores on standardized tests, and increased availability of reading materials.

+The following fields are relevant to capture for each output :
+- **Regional Strategic Direction**: The overarching strategy for providing humanitarian assistance in a specific region; in our case, it is the MENA region.
+This can include goals and objectives for addressing humanitarian and development needs and strategies for coordinating and delivering aid.
+- **Country Strategic Direction**: The strategy for providing humanitarian assistance in a specific country.
+This can include goals and objectives for addressing humanitarian needs and strategies for coordinating and delivering aid.
+- **Inter-Sectoral Outcome**: A desired outcome spans multiple sectors, such as improving access to essential services or reducing vulnerability.
+- **Sector**: The specific sector or area of focus within the humanitarian and development field to which the output is related, such as health, education, or protection.
+- **Objective**: The specific objective that the output is intended to achieve, such as increasing the number of people with access to clean water.
+- **Output**: The tangible and measurable result expected to be produced by a particular activity or series of activities, such as the number of people reached with a particular service or the number of households provided with shelter.
+- **Output Code**: A numerical or alphanumerical code assigned to a specific output can be used to identify and organize information related to that output.
+- **Output Key**: A unique identifier for the output containing the code and the output.
+3RP: Telling of it is a 3RP output or not.

 **Organizations**: Having a master list of organizations in a coordination setup is essential for several reasons:
 1.	**Clarity and Efficiency**: A master list of organizations can provide a clear and comprehensive overview of all the stakeholders involved in a project or initiative.
 This can help streamline communication and collaboration among different groups.
 2.	**Accountability**: A master list can help ensure that all parties know their roles and responsibilities and can help hold organizations accountable for their actions.